-A focus of ScriptRunner 3 is being able to script other plugins, for instance JIRA Agile (Greenhopper), Structure, etc etc.
+A focus of ScriptRunner is being able to script other plugins, for instance, Jira Software, Structure, etc.

-There are two annotations that allow this.
-The first is @WithPlugin(pluginKey) , which will effectively make classes provided by the target plugin available to your script.
+@WithPlugin(pluginKey), which effectively makes classes provided by the target plugin available to your script.

-The second is @PluginModule, which injects an instance of this module in to your script.
+@PluginModule, which injects an instance of this module into your script.

-This is an annotation that you can put in your or on a class.
+Add this annotation to your script or on a class.
 It takes the plugin key as an argument.
-You can get the plugin key from Manage Plugins:
+You can get the plugin key from the Manage Plugins screen:

-When this annotation is present, the classloader for the target plugin is added to the list of classloaders when your script is compiled and run, so your imports from eg the Structure plugin will be resolved.
+When this annotation is present, the classloader for the target plugin is added to the list of classloaders when the script is compiled and run.
+Meaning imports from, for example, the Structure plugin, will be resolved.